 The Office of Student Activities, works closely with the Student Government Association and student leaders in planning their own programs and activities.
-All full-time students belong to SGA, which provides a channel for the expression of student opinion and representation of student concerns and interests.
+All full-time students belong to SGA, which provides a channel for the expression of student opinions and representation of student concerns and interests.
 Part-time matriculated students who wish to become members of the SGA may do so by paying the student association and activities fees.

-Varsity, Intramural and Club Sports
+Intercollegiate, Intramural and Club Sports

-The University maintains an active varsity, intramural and club sports program that emphasizes student development and leadership through sports competition, physical fitness and the development of recreational skills which can be enjoyed after leaving the University.
-Intramural games are held between various components of the University community, including students, faculty, staff and alumni.
-Club teams compete in local amateur leagues and varsity teams participate in leagues and invitational tournaments with teams from other universities in the Eastern Caribbean, Puerto Rico, Central America and, occasionally, the U.S. mainland.
+The University maintains an active intercollegiate, intramural and club sports program that emphasizes student development and leadership through sports competition, physical fitness and the development of recreational skills which can be enjoyed after leaving the University.

+Intramural sports events are held between various components of the University community, including students, faculty, staff and alumni.
+Club teams compete in local amateur leagues and our intercollegiate program participates in the Liga Atlética Interuniversitaria (LAI league), based in Puerto Rico with 20 other universities and colleges.
+Invitational tournaments with teams from other universities in the Eastern Caribbean, Puerto Rico, Central America and, occasionally, the U.S. mainland are also a part of our collegiate program.
 Consequently, there is a diverse program of outdoor activities and individual and team sports at the University.

-Varsity teams compete in basketball, track and field, tennis and volleyball.
+Intercollegiate teams compete in basketball, swimming, track and field, cross country, dance, soccer and volleyball.
 Both campuses offer outdoor athletic and recreational facilities including volley/basketball courts, tennis courts, and grounds for track and field, softball, baseball, and soccer.
-With the sea at the edge of the campus, the St. Thomas Campus provides an ideal setting for water sports and also offers a golf course for physical education classes and golf enthusiasts.
-The University is a member of the Caribbean Universities Sports Association (CUSA), La Organizacion Deportiva Inter-Universitaria (ODI) de Puerto Rico, the Organizacion Deportiva Universitaria Centroamericana y del Caribe (ODUCC), and is a corresponding member of the National Collegiate Athletic Association (NCAA).
+With the sea at the edge of the campus, the St. Thomas Campus provides an ideal setting for water sports and also offers a small golf course for physical education classes and golf enthusiasts.

+The University is a member of the Caribbean Universities Sports Association (CUSA), the Liga Atlética Interuniversitaria (LAI league), an 82-year-old university league consisting of 20 U.S. accredited universities in Puerto Rico and the University of the Virgin Islands; the Organización Deportiva Universitaria Centroamericana y del Caribe (ODUCC); and is a corresponding member of the National Collegiate Athletic Association (NCAA).